T-Mobile US, Inc. (TMUS) Management Presents at Oppenheimer 5G Summit (Transcript)

 Neville Ray

 Yes.
 I think -- try not to give too long an answer, Tim.
 You know me.
 I love to do that comparison against our competition.
 But I’d say this.
-We started in a very different place from AT&T and Verizon.
-And we started with a coverage layer of 5G.
+We started in a very different place from AT&T and Verizon, and we started with a coverage layer of 5G.
 And I think if you look at the evolution of wireless technology; 2G, 3G, 4G, now into 5G, one of the first things that you have to do is to drive meaningful coverage.
-And so we started, as I mentioned, with the nationwide layer rollout in 2019, over a year ago now, putting down that first layer with fellow [ph] 600 megahertz spectrum of meaningful 5G capability.
+And so, we started as I mentioned, with the nationwide layer rollout in 2019, over a year ago now, putting down that first layer with fellow 600 megahertz spectrum of meaningful 5G capability.
 So that was a tremendous start for us.
 As I said, we’re adding mid band and now we have millimeter wave assets in deployment too.
-So those three pieces have been the layers that we've rolled out with our network.
+So, those three pieces have been the layers that we've rolled out with our network.
 If I look at AT&T and Verizon, they started in a very, very different place, Tim.
 They started with millimeter wave.
 And if you go back to over two years ago now, the first start and launches of millimeter wave which were very small and maybe incidental, you could argue that the coverage was never there.
-And so, I love to think about layer cake in low band, mid band, high band.
+And so, I love to think about layer cake in low band, mid band, and high band.
 Verizon and AT&T started with an inverted cake.
-And the problem there is that a 5G experience, you have to be able to use it.
+And the problem there is that 5G experience, you have to be able to use it.
 We’re wireless guys.
 We're mobility players.
-And so we're not about building hotspot like networks, right.
-We have to build mobility and contiguity of coverage and experience.
-And that's the whole essence of our strategy with a low band layer supporting them and mid band layer on top.
-And it's fascinating.
-We are the only guys that did this, Tim.
+And so we're not about building hotspot-like networks, right.
+We have to build mobility and contiguity of coverage and experience, and that's the whole essence of our strategy with a low band layer supporting them and mid band layer on top.
+And it's fascinating we are the only guys that did this, Tim.
 I don't want to sound too arrogant and beating our chests, but the industry had been focused on kind of TDD in the 5G space.
-And we said no, we want an FDD solution for low band, sub 1 gigahertz spectrum, primarily our 600 megahertz asset.
-And it was a hell of a job, right, to get the industry focus because there was so much focus on millimeter wave and the promise that would bring.
+And we said no, we want an FDD solution for low band, sub 1 gigahertz spectrum, primarily our 600-megahertz asset, and it was a hell of a job, right, to get the industry focus because there was so much focus on millimeter wave and the promise that would bring.
 We were deploying millimeter wave, learning about its coverage deficiencies and issues.
 Don't get me wrong, millimeter wave has its place, but it is never going to be the broad base coverage layer for a wireless network.
 And so, as we work through that millimeter wave story, we pushed the industry really, really hard to get low band 5G moving.
 And the beautiful thing is that when you put mid band on top of low band 5G, you're in a position to start aggregating 5G bands that starts in 2021.
 And you can start to offset some of the uplink coverage liabilities that exist in mid band spectrum, especially when you get further up the band.
 2.5 is really strong, but not as strong as traditional mid band in the LTE space.
 You start going up into 3 gig, 4 gig, 5 gig.
 The uplink deficiency coverage limitation is even more of a concern.
-And so being able to link a low band 5G layer with broad coverage just to enable a better mid band layer, that's always been part of our thought process and strategy.
+And so, being able to link a low band 5G layer with broad coverage just to enable a better mid band layer, that's always been part of our thought process and strategy.
 And quite frankly now, AT&T and Verizon, they're in a position -- we're in an auction, we can't really talk about mid band, but that bereft of a mid band story at this point in time.
 And so for us, I mean, a very, very different strategy, which is built on way more traditional mobility coverage experiences.
 Get the coverage out there, then start to build incremental experiences on top of that.
 But you've always got that 5G experience underneath.
 So very different starting point for us, lots of coverage on 5G compared to where AT&T and Verizon started.
 And of course, if you look at the strategic roadmap, Tim, they've all kind of flipped around, right?
 AT&T is now pretty much on our plan.
-So they talk about millimeter wave as we do in high capacity needed areas; stadiums, some in building, pedestrian precincts where you need a lot of capacity.
+So, they talk about millimeter wave as we do in high capacity needed areas; stadiums, some in building, pedestrian precincts where you need a lot of capacity.
 That's a great place.
 That's where you kind of finish off your network.
 I like to say millimeter wave is where you finish, not where you start.
 And so AT&T has flipped there.
-Obviously they launched their nationwide 5G on low band earlier this year.
-And now you see Verizon coming in, same thing using DSS in this case, the launch low band services.
+Obviously, they launched their nationwide 5G on low band earlier this year.
+And now you see Verizon coming in, same thing using DSS in this case, they launched low band services.
 And if you went back two years ago, they were calling us nuts, right?
 They said, this low band 5G thing, what do you need that for?
-And now they've all flipped to that strategy because they realize it's an essential part of the 5G story to build out our coverage, that mid band hook and link and ultimately a layer cake of capability.
+And now, they've all flipped to that strategy because they realize it's an essential part of the 5G story to build out our coverage, that mid band hook and link and ultimately a layer cake of capability.

 Timothy Horan